Tron0/AkladellWebsite/rules.md

 **Alignment:** Inquisitors are of Lawful alignment.

+**Magic Items** Inquisitors may only own no more than three magic items.

 **Parry:** Inquisitors with a Dexterity score of 14 or better can fight on the defensive, parrying enemy blows and dodging attacks, as shown on the table below.
 The Inquisitor can parry at any time once per enemy